Details of Boris Johnson’s ‘largest and most severe’ sanctions against Russia

 – Within days introducing legislation prohibiting a wide range of hi-tech exports to Russia and for the oil industry.
 This would entirely align with the approach from the US, including semiconductors and aircraft spare parts, such as Rolls Royce engines.

-– To introduce legislation that will limit the amount of deposits wealthy Russian nationals could hold in UK bank accounts.
-Officials are yet to define the limit, but it will target large amounts of cash and is part of a move to prevent Russians raising finance or keeping money in the City of London.
+– To introduce legislation that will limit the amount of deposits wealthy Russian nationals could hold in UK bank accounts at £50,000.
 It is part of a plan to end access of the Russian banking sector to British economy as far as possible.

 – Work with allies to limit Russian access to the Swift payment system, which will need be done in conjunction with G7 and Nato allies.